 Why did you choose to be a musician?
 What or who inspired you to give this job a shot?

 Growing up, I always loved music growing.
-Interestingly however, I only realised that I had the ability to sing at age 17 - quite the contrary to many people who begin at age 4-5!
+Interestingly, however, I only realised that I could sing at age 17 - quite the contrary to many people who begin at age 4-5!
 I think this was primarily due to a large surge of confidence that I developed around this age, allowing me to not only 'find my voice' but to find myself too.

 I believe that discovering my voice so late in life has oddly presented me with a huge advantage to my musical success.
 Since this journey has been quite a 'slow burn' for me, I now know that I'll have many, many years ahead of me before I 'burn out'.

-What would you say are three key personality aspects or skills that contributes to success in this role?
+What would you say are three key personality aspects or skills that contribute to success in this role?

 Creativity, empathy and the ability to think ‘outside the box’.